Chemical compositions in the vicinity of protostars in Ophiuchus: Results and Analyses

 \subsection{Continuum images}

 The continuum images toward the two YSOs are shown in Figure \ref{fig:cont}.
 The yellow crosses indicate the positions of infrared (IR) sources identified by the Spitzer Core to Disk (c2d) Legacy program \citep{2009ApJ...692..973E}.
 Continuum emission is detected toward the YSO Oph-emb9.
-Its peak is slightly shifted from the Spitzer IR source position, but may be within their errors.
 On the other hand, no continuum emission was detected toward the YSO Oph-emb5. \citet{2019ApJ...871...86K} also did not detect the continuum emission toward this source (J162721 in their paper) at the 1.3 mm wavelength using ALMA.
 The non-detection of dust continuum emission has also been reported toward other Class I YSOs \citep[e.g.,][]{2021ApJ...910..141T}.